MN Program at UW Bothell

 Classes are held on the Bothell campus.
 Classes meet in a block schedule on Fridays, typically 8:30 - 11:20 am and 12:30 - 3:20 pm.

-While it is possible to begin taking coursework spring and summer quarters, beginning in the Autumn Quarter is best for course sequencing.
-Course work may be started prior to formal admission to the program by taking classes as a graduate non-matriculated (GNM) student.
-GNM status allows the student to earn up to 12 graduate-level credits that may be applied to a graduate program if the student is later admitted.
-Time limits for acceptance of courses taken as a GNM student are six years for a master's degree.
+Elective course work may be started prior to formal admission to the program by taking classes as a graduate non-matriculated (GNM) student.
+GNM status allows the student to earn up to 12 graduate-level credits that may be applied to a graduate degree if the student is later admitted.
+Note that there is a six-year time limit for acceptance of courses taken in GNM status.

 How the Program Works

-The program focus is on leadership in practice, research and education.
+The MN curriculum focus is on leadership in practice, research and education.
+Your practice setting may be in acute, ambulatory, long-term, or community-based care.
 At UW Bothell the core curriculum includes nursing research, analysis of health systems, health policy, health disparities, ethics and aesthetics.
-Students pursue scholarly inquiry by completing a project.
-The curriculum has a strong emphasis on mentoring with faculty and in fieldwork placements.
+Students pursue scholarly inquiry and develop an individualized advanced role plan using core and elective classes and practicum placements.
+The curriculum has a strong emphasis on mentoring with faculty and in practicum assignments.

 What Students Will Learn